enklu/enkluplayer-jsapi-docs/source/includes/behaviors.md

 }
 ```

-> An `update` function may also be defined, which will be called every frame after `enter` is called.
-An `enter` function does not need to be specified for an `update` function to be called.
+> An `update` function may also be defined, which will be called every frame.
+This function is guaranteed to be called after `enter` is called, though an `enter` function is not required for `update` to be called.

 ```javascript
 var acc = 0;